 "Though he retired several months ago, for most of the past decade Mr. Charles Noble has worked as counsel for CCAE, which is a coalition of organizations dedicated to protecting the environment in an economically responsible manner.
 He has practiced law in these areas for decades and has always dedicated his expertise to advancing the public good.
 Mr. Noble’s word is his bond and all who have worked with him respect his ability and integrity.
 He is a pleasure to work with: thoughtful, funny, knowledgeable, and skilled.
 He is a public servant in the highest sense of the word." - S. Michel, Western Resource Advocates

-2020 Recipient Jeffrey Wechsler, Montgomery & Andrews PA
+2020 NREEL Attorney of the Year Recipient Jeffrey Wechsler, Montgomery & Andrews PA

 "Mr. Jeff Wechsler has be practicing for more than 15 years.
 His substantive knowledge and expertise in water, environmental and natural resources law and public utility regulation in combination with his litigation experience translates to exceptional legal services to clients.
 Mr. Wechsler is held in high regard by all whom he encounters, whether partner, opponent, client, or judge for his professionalism, ethical conduct, and collegiality within the NREEL practice and legal community." - J. Brent Moore, Montgomery & Andrews PA